 - Replace an old showerhead as it can save you up to 7.5 gallons of water per minute.

 - Check all indoor and outdoor faucets periodically.
 Fix any leaks or other damage immediately.
 A leaky faucet can waste more than eight gallons of water per day.

 - Regularly check for signs of a water leak.
 When water in your home is not in use, check the water meter and note the meter reading.
 After eight to ten hours, inspect the water meter again.
 If the meter has moved, you most likely have an undetected leak.
 Correct this to avoid wasting water, money, and energy.

 Conserving energy is important, but it is something that most homeowners cannot do on their own.
 If after checking your home you notice leaks or other damage, contact a plumber New York.
-A plumber will fix any issues.
+A plumber in NYC will fix any issues.
 Additionally, a plumber can assist with any installations.